Types of wood finishes - Roble.Store

 Linseed oil

-Flaxseed oil, which comes from the seeds of flax plants, is an easy-to-apply wood finish with a brush or cloth.
-However, curing may take longer.
-It soaks into the pores resulting in a shiny appearance.
+Linseed oil, which comes from the seeds of flax plants, is an easy wood finish to apply with a brush or cloth.
+However, it can take longer to cure.
+It soaks into the pores resulting in a glossy appearance.

-Ideal for: firearm butts, cleat shafts, surfboards and cricket bats, furniture
+Ideal for: firearms butts, cue shafts, surfboards and cricket bats, furniture, etc.

 Danish oil